frequently asked questions

 The artists for ARTservancy are selected through an application process.
 The application is available on our website June of each year and is circulated through MIAD, UWM School Peck School for the Arts, our artists’ contacts, previous ARTservancy residents and social media.
-The application is due August 1st, and artists are notified of their acceptance by September 1st.
+The application is due August 1st, and artists are notified of their acceptance by the end of September.
 The artists are chosen by a selection committee.
 In the past, this committee has been made up of MIAD faculty, Gallery 224 staff and representation from at least one of our partner organizations.

 Why ARTservancy ?

 Increased Conservation Visibility: ARTservancy provides more visibility for both artists and conservationists.
 Partnerships increase and build a more diverse audience.
 It is an opportunity to reach people who might not be aware of the ongoing and difficult task of preserving green space.

 Increased Public Awareness: ARTservancy fosters an increased awareness of the value of green space on a personal and experiential level.
 Artists are able to tell a story and inspire people in a way that information alone does not.

 Education: ARTservancy helps create a more informed audience by providing an educational and interpretive component for audience engagement.
 The more we know about these special places, and the animals, birds and insects that inhabit them, the better we can appreciate and protect them.

 Artist Support: ARTservancy supports artists by providing a small stipend to help defer their expenses, by promoting their work throughout their residency, and by providing them a solo exhibition at Gallery 224.
 All of the artwork at Gallery 224 is by ARTservancy artists both past and present, providing ongoing visibility and income for ARTservancy artists beyond their residency year.